 - What Do You Like Most About This Company?

-For more question to ask your employer during performance review, refer to this article (pdf): questions to ask manager during performance review
+For more question to ask your employer during a performance review, refer to this article (pdf): questions to ask manager during performance review

 A standardized review questionnaire with implemented and evaluated over time helps you keep an eye on employee development at regular intervals.